Tips for training retrievers in the summer

 Work near ponds or lakes

-If you need to do land work in the heat, it is good to have a pond or lake nearby and let your retriever jump in and cool off every so often.
-Also, I tend to do more water work when it is hot outside.
+If you need to do land work in the heat, it is good to have a pond or lake nearby.
+After running the land marks, let your retriever jump in and cool off in the water.
+I tend to do more water work when it is hot outside.
 Be cautious, however, as not all water is equal.
 If a pond is shallow, the water can heat up and it can be like putting your dog in a hot tub, which obviously in not good.

 Increase water intake